kevb0933/Election_Analysis/README.md

          The **winner** of the election was:

     **Diana DeGette**, who received **272,892** number of votes, **73.8%** of the total votes cast in the election.

-## Challenge Overview

-Seth, a Colorado Board of Elections employee, requested your help in completing an election audit of a recent local congressional election.

-You provided Seth and his team with the findings of the following tasks in your *first draft* of the election audit:

-	1. Calculate the total number of votes cast.
-	2. Get a complete list of candidates who received votes.
-	3. Calculate the total number of votes each candidate received.
-	4. Calculate the percentage of votes each candidate won.
-	5. Determine the winner of the election based on popular vote.

-Although these outcomes are important, there are a few more key insights his team would like to review.
-The election commission of Seth's team asked if he could confirm the voter turnout for each county that voted in *this* congressional district.

-The findings of the following tasks were added to the final election audit:

-	1. Calculate the voter turnout for each county.
-	2. Calculate the percentage of votes each county contributed to the election.
-	3. Determine which county had the largest turnout.

-## Challenge Summary

-#### Election Results

-Total Votes: 369,711

-County Results:

-	Jefferson: 10.5% (38,855)

-	Denver: 82.8% (306,055)

-	Arapahoe: 6.7% (24,801)

-Largest County Turnout: Denver

-Candidate Results:

-	Charles Casper Stockham: 23.0% (85,213)

-	Diana DeGette: 73.8% (272,892)

-	Raymon Anthony Doane: 3.1% (11,606)

-Election Winner:

-	Diana DeGette

-	Vote Count: 272,892

-	Percentage: 73.8%